Tofunmit/Sudoku-Solver/README.md

 Sudoku solver using backtracking

-Basically in sudoku, I want to be able to solve a sudoku puzzle given an input like this, which represents a sudoku board:
+Generally, in sudoku, I want to be able to solve a sudoku puzzle given an input like this, which represents a sudoku board:
 [[x00, x01, x02, x03... x08],
  [x10, x11, x12, x13... x18],
  ...